This information applies to England and Wales.

 If you are writing or changing a will, it can be known as testamentary capacity.

-If you or your solicitor are unsure, it is important to get a report from your doctor to prove mental capacity.
+It is important to get a report from your doctor to prove mental capacity.
 Proving mental capacity when writing a will protects it if your capacity is challenged.

 If someone does not have mental capacity, the Court of Protection can write their will.